 In my seven years of practically daily practice of the Egoscue Method, I’ve often wondered, “How did Pete Egoscue come up with some of these exercises?”
-I’m not alone, I’ve found, because many of my Pain Relief and Postural Alignment Method clients have asked the same.
+I’m not alone, I’ve found, because many of my Posture Exercises Method clients have asked the same.
 Can you describe what you know about Pete’s thought processes and approach early on to realigning the body’s load-bearing joints—the shoulders, hips, knees and ankles—for correct posture and a pain-free body?

 He basically said: “Forget it!
 I’m going to find my own way.
 I’m going to do this thing and get myself out of pain because I believe I can.”
 He bought a copy of the Gray’s Anatomy book and started reading through it.
 You’ve got to keep in mind that Pete’s a football player and had no formal anatomy training or physiology training.
 But he just knew—his body’s instinct told him there’s something to posture.